 Lana Haga

-A THOUSAND PLATEAU
+A THOUSAND PLATEAUS

 Solo exhibition at MUU Contemporary Art Centre, Helsinki, 9 – 31 August 2025